Wide Gape hooks

 I fish for big fish, you never know which take is going to be the big one, and because of that I need to land what I hook.

-It’s a similar story for Damian Clarke, who despite having tried various other Korda patterns over the years, not to mention being involved in developing hooks, still prefers a Wide Gape pattern - although these days it is more likely to be the upgraded Wide Gape X version due to the types of waters he is fishing, and size of carp that he is targeting – and reckons that 99% of the fish he caught over a 20 year period, were on that hook.
+It’s a similar story for Damian Clarke, who despite having tried various other Korda patterns over the years, not to mention being involved in developing hooks, still prefers a Wide Gape classic pattern - although these days it is more likely to be the upgraded Wide Gape X version due to the types of waters he is fishing, and size of carp that he is targeting – and reckons that 99% of the fish he caught over a 20 year period, were on that hook.

-WIDE GAPE
+KORDA WIDE GAPE HOOKS

 It was the first hook added to the Korda range and has been popular with anglers for over 20 years.
 It was launched with a Teflon coating, which was relatively new to fishing hooks in the UK at the time but still works well even today in terms of protecting the hook from any damage, such as rusting when it has been in water.